RetroDECK/ES-DE/THEMES-DEV.md

 ## capabilities.xml

-Variant and aspect ratio values need to be declared before they can be used inside the actual theme set configuration files and that is done in the `capabilities.xml` file.
+Variants, color schemes and aspect ratios need to be declared before they can be used inside the actual theme set configuration files and that is done in the `capabilities.xml` file.
 This file needs to exist in the root of the theme directory, for example:
 ```
 ~/.emulationstation/themes/mythemeset-DE/capabilities.xml
 ```

 This file type was introduced with the new ES-DE theme engine in v2.0 and is an indicator that the theme set is of the new generation instead of being of the legacy type (i.e. a theme set backward compatible with RetroPie EmulationStation).
 In other words, if the capabilities.xml file is absent, the theme will get loaded as a legacy set.

-The structure of the file is simple, it just contains the declarations for the variants and aspect ratios, such as in this example:
+The structure of the file is simple, it just contains declarations for the variants, color schemes and aspect ratios, such as in this example:

 ```xml
 <!-- Theme capabilities for mythemeset-DE -->